Frequently Asked Questions

 • You may bring a water bottle and a snack for your child.

 • For younger children, it is often helpful to explain first and foremost that there will absolutely be no needles, shots or “ouchies.”
 Your child will be playing various “brain games,” writing, building, drawing activities, as well as showing all the wonderful things they have learned at school.
+This is just as much a strengths-based evaluation, as it is one that looks at weaknesses.

 For older children, teens, and young adults, it might be more appropriate to describe the true reason for the testing (e.g., to look at how you learn best, to see your strengths and weaknesses, or even to see if there are any learning or attention diagnoses that have been missed).